Geonovum/ogc-api-testbed/docs/docs/setup/index.md

 # Setup

-This section describes the setup details of the platform.
+This section describes the setup/installation details of the platform.

 ##  Platform setup

 This section introduces the setup of the platform and components used in the platform infrastructure.

 * [Platform setup](platform.md)